britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 S: The Spin bit is set 0 or 1 depending on the stored spin value that is updated on packet reception as explained in sec {[spinbit]}.

-## Seeting the Spin Bit  {#spinbit}
+## Setting the Spin Bit  {#spinbit}

 Each endpoint, client and server, maintains a spin value, 0 or 1, for each QUIC connection, and sets the spin bit in the short header to the currently stored value when a packet with a short header is sent out.
 The spin value is initialized to 0 on both side, at the client as well as the server at connection start.
-Each endpoint also remebers the highest packet number seen from its peer on the connection.
+Each endpoint also remembers the highest packet number seen from its peer on the connection.
 The spin value is then determined at each endpoint as follows:

-* When it receives a packet from the client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, it sets the spin value to the value obsovered in the spin bit in the received packet.
+* When it receives a packet from the client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, it sets the spin value to the value observed in the spin bit in the received packet.

 * When it receives a packet from the server, if the packet has a short header and if it increments the